Learning Objectives Repository - Sysadmin

 Teachers may now connect these learning objectives to elements such as assignments, planner items, and tests.

-6 Import Learning Objectives from XLSX File
+6 Import learning objectives from an XLSX file

 • File format: XLSX only